Payroll

 The Payroll page manages your entire pay run lifecycle — from creating pay runs through to paying employees, lodging with the ATO, and sending payslips.

 Finding Pay & Lodge and STP: Open Team → Payroll, then open a pay run to its detail page.
 Pay & Lodge (wages, super, and ATO Reporting (STP)) is on that pay run — not only on the period list.
+STP is lodged automatically when you mark wages as paid.

 STP Phase 2 (V1) — what the product supports